Kennedy Abbett (b. 1926, Hammond, Indiana) is an American artist and illustrator.

-His illustrations have been featured in a large number of books, magazines,
+His illustrations have been featured in a large number

-of Robert Abbett and Ed Gray.
+The Upland Images of Robert Abbett and Ed Gray.

 Abbett is a graduate of both the University of Missouri

 and Purdue University.
 In 1953, Abbett moved to rural Connecticut where

 he built a house on an old farm (namely, Oakdale Farm).
 There, Abbett was

 inspired by the untouched wilderness and forests, and began painting what

 he has become famous for today: animals and countrylife.

-Robert K. Abbett was an illustrator for Ballantine Books, Pyramid Books
+Robert K. Abbett was an illustrator for Ballantine Books,

-Barsoom series, and Pellucidar series.
+Tarzan series, Barsoom series, and Pellucidar series.